 For the first time in World War I, the four Canadian divisions attacked together as the Canadian Corps, at Vimy in northern France.
 Some historians have seen this as a pivotal moment in the development of a Canadian identity.
 Vimy Ridge had defied previous attacks by the Allies, but in early 1917 its capture formed part of a larger battle, supporting a British attack at Arras, which itself assisted a major French offensive.

 On Easter Sunday, April 9, at 5:30 a.m., the Canadian Corps swept forward in a sleet storm and took nearly all its objectives on schedule that day.
 Over the next three days, the last German defenses on the left were captured.
 This swift victory was achieved primarily through an excellent artillery preparation and creeping barrage, but also good infantry training and execution, effective infantry tactics (“leaning on the barrage”), poor German defensive plans, the sleet as cover, and the use of underground caves and tunnels contributed to the success.
 The Canadian Corps also outnumbered the defenders by 35,000 to 10,000, and, with flank support, deployed 1,130 guns.
-This latter concentration was more than double the density used at the Somme.
+This latter concentration was more than double the density used at the Battle of the Somme.

 Canadian casualties amounted to around 10,500, whereas the German defenders lost almost all their strength, including 4,000 prisoners.
 The capture of Vimy Ridge pointed to the future, where similar careful set-piece attacks in 1917 and 1918 established the Canadian Corps as a premier fighting force.